Roberto Canella

-Roberto Canella Suárez (born 7 February 1988) is a Spanish professional footballer who plays as a left-back for CD Calahorra.
+Roberto Canella Suárez (born 7 February 1988) is a Spanish former professional footballer who played as a left-back.

-He spent most of his professional career with Sporting de Gijón since making his debut with the first team at the age of 18, going on to appear in 313 official matches.
+He spent most of his career with Sporting de Gijón since making his debut with the first team at the age of 18, going on to appear in 313 official matches.
 Of those, 129 were in La Liga (four goals).

 Canella represented Spain at under-19, under-20 and under-21 levels.

 Club career

 Sporting Gijón

 Canella was born in Laviana, Asturias.
 A product of Sporting de Gijón's cantera he first appeared with the main squad during 2006–07, and established himself as first choice the following season as they returned to La Liga after a ten-year hiatus.

 Canella scored his first top-flight goal on 5 October 2008 in a 2–0 away win against RCD Mallorca, being a starter throughout the campaign.
 According to Cadena COPE, Real Madrid was likely to acquire his services for 2009–10.
 Eventually nothing came of it, and the player again occupied the left-back position for the vast majority of the season, with Sporting again retaining their league status.

 In the following years, Canella continued battling for position with another club youth graduate, José Ángel, with both players appearing in roughly the same number of matches.
-In 2011–12, following the latter's departure to A.S.
-Roma, he became the starter for the Manuel Preciado-led side.
+In 2011–12, following the latter's departure to AS Roma, he became the starter for the Manuel Preciado-led side.

 On 27 June 2014, Canella was loaned to Deportivo de La Coruña, recently returned to the top tier.
 On 22 June 2019, the 31-year-old left Sporting after spending 20 years at the club and playing more than 300 competitive games for them.

 Later career

 On 27 July 2019, free agent Canella signed a two-year deal with CD Lugo of Segunda División.
 Three years later, the 34-year-old joined Primera Federación team CD Calahorra.

+Canella moved to Marino de Luanco of Segunda Federación on 20 June 2023, reuniting with his former Sporting teammates Alberto Lora and Sergio Sánchez (manager).
+In October, he announced his retirement due to injuries.